Roberto Barbi

 Roberto Barbi (born 25 March 1965), born in Switzerland but Tuscan of Bagni di Lucca, is a former Italian long-distance runner who specialized in the marathon.

-He was banned from sports for life in 2009, after his second EPO positive.
+He is currently serving a 38 year competition ban for repeated violations of anti-doping regulations.
+The ban will expire in 2047 when Barbi will be 82 years old.

 Biography

 He finished twentieth in the marathon event at the 1999 World Championships, and 37th at the 1999 World Half Marathon Championships.
 He also competed at the 2001 World Championships, but was disqualified.

 His personal best marathon time was 2:10:12 hours, achieved in October 2000 in Venice.
 He had 1:02:09 hours in the half marathon, achieved in April 1999 in Milan.

 Doping

 In 1996 Barbi tested positive for Ephedrine and was subsequently handed a three-month ban from sports.

 In 2001 he tested positive for EPO in a sample collected 30 July, the day he'd arrived in Edmonton for the 2001 World Athletics Championships.
 His result from the marathon was disqualified, and he received a four-year ban from sports.
 The ban was later reduced to 25 months, after he cooperated with the Italian anti-doping authorities and police, giving detailed information about his doping.
 He admitted to have used EPO since 1998.

 In 2008 he tested positive for both EPO and Ephedrine.
 The sample was delivered on 20 July 2008 in an in-competition test in Mende, Lozère.
 This time he received a suspension for life.